What aRE "Religious NoneS"?

 Without a traditional religious affiliation, though, Religious Nones have to be clever about how they fulfill their spiritual needs.
 Some Nones turn to sports, yoga, book clubs, hiking, and a variety of other activities that help them feel connected with themselves, their communities, their environment, and their orientation with the transcendent (God for some, Love or the expansiveness of the cosmos for others).

 However, not all Religious Nones are fulfilling their spiritual needs, which is where Science of Connectedness comes in.
 My goal with this company is to provide research-based resources and spiritual care services for Religious Nones in order to help them better meet their spiritual needs.
 Interested?
-Check out my index of research-based spiritual tools or read about the spiritual services I offer.
+Check out my index of research-based spiritual health recipes or read about the spiritual services I offer.

 On a personal note